amj-j/reversi-java/README.md

 The purpose of this assignment is to practide the foundational principles of GUI development, such as event-driven programming and component-based design, which are also used in modern frameworks, through the Java Swing library.

 ## Prerequisites
-You need to have Java 1.8 (also known as Java 8) or higher installed on you computer to run this app.
+You need to have JDK 8 or higher installed on you computer to compile and run this app.

 ## Installation
-1. Download the ```reversi.jar``` file.
-2. Open your terminal and navigate to folder in which the downloaded ```reversi.jar``` file is located.
+1. Open your terminal and navigate to folder in which you wish to clone this repository.
+2. Clone this repository using ```git clone https://github.com/amj-j/reversi.git```
+3. In your terminal, navigate inside the new directory created by cloning the repository.
+4. Execute this command to compile the source code: ```javac -d bin $(find src -name "*.java")``` (This command works on Linux, macOS, and Git Bash on Windows but not in Command Prompt or PowerShell.
+For Windows, use Git Bash terminal for compatibility, or list the source files manually.)
-3. Type this command into the terminal to run the app: ```java -jar reversi.jar```.
+5. Execute this command to run the app: ```java -cp bin Main```
-4. The app will run in a new window.
+6. The app will run in a new window.

 ## Gameplay
 ### Rules